 Before getting nitty gritty with the script – take a bird’s-eye view of your show.
 What elements do you have that will make it feel consistent for the listener each time?
 You should do this first so that you are aware of what is coming up in the show and can make your show sound like a cohesive, flowing conversation with great segues.

-Shoot for a show length of 10-15 minutes.
-Keep topics moving, and limit topic coverage to 2-3 minutes.
+Regardless of whether you’re creating a long form discussion, or a short and snappy show, keep topics moving, to keep listeners engaged.
 Try to use guests as a way to break up the conversation, pace, and tone of your shows.
-Use musical backgrounds (known as jingles or music beds) or other non-music interludes (referred to as stagers, sweeps and ID’s) to transition between topics.
+Use musical backgrounds (known as jingles or music beds) or other non-music interludes (referred to as stagers, sweeps and IDs) to transition between topics.
 These topic breaks are typically described as bumpers or sweepers, giving your listeners the time they might need to digest the content you just presented.

 Here’s an example of a show outline:

 - Opening: A quick musical jingle

 - Introduction: A monologue style introduction introducing your hosts and what you will talk about on your show

 - Segue: Could be musical or a sound effect

 - Topic 1: Talk for about 3 minutes

 - Vocal Segue: “We are going to move on and talk about…”

 - Topic 2: Talk for about 3 minutes